Carman (singer): Personal life and death

 In November 2011, while on his way to perform, Carman was a passenger in a car hit by a truck in the oncoming traffic.
 The concert went on as scheduled, but Carman collapsed afterward.
 Taken to the hospital, he underwent surgery for internal injuries sustained in the wreck.

 Carman was diagnosed with multiple myeloma in 2013, and was given a prognosis of three to four years to live.
 By early 2014, he said medical tests indicated his body was free of cancer and then continued preparing for his Live Across America album and tour.
 When the cancer went into remission, Carman attributed his healing to the faith of his fans and planned his "No Plan B Tour" to start after his health returned.

 In December 2017, at the age of 61, Carman married Dana Morrow.

 In January 2020, Carman announced his cancer had returned.
 He resumed live concert church tours in June 2020.

-Carman died on February 16, 2021, aged 65, in a Las Vegas hospital as a result of complications following surgery to repair a hiatal hernia.
+Carman died at age 65 on February 16, 2021, in a Las Vegas hospital as a result of complications following surgery to repair a hiatal hernia.

+In January 2026, it was announced that a film, titled Carman: The Movie, would depict Carman's life.